 When you’re looking for a trumpet, you have two main choices: Buy or rent an instrument.
 Both options can work, but here are a few things to consider as you decide how to get your first trumpet.

-Whether you buy or rent a trumpet, you’ll need an instrument that is easily playable and tuneable.
+Whether you buy or rent a trumpet, you’ll need an instrument that is easily playable and tunable.
 Your first trumpet doesn’t need to be professional quality, but instruments that are easy to play often cost more than some of the cheaper, poorer quality options.
 Don’t buy a cheap trumpet just because it’s affordable.
 You’ll probably struggle to play it, and you’ll definitely have to put money into repairs.
 Plus, if you can’t play the instrument in tune and the instrument itself is holding you back, you’ll find that choosing that cheaper instrument really wasn’t worth the money you saved.

 A better quality trumpet will retain more of its value.
 When you decide to sell it so you can upgrade, you’ll get more of your money back than you would if you had bought a cheaper, lower quality instrument.